SetBased/php-audit/docs/audit-config-file.rst

       {
         "column_name": "audit_ses_id",
         "column_type": "int(10) unsigned",
-        "expression": "@abc_g_ses_id"
+        "expression": "@audit_ses_id"
       }
     ]
   }

-When retrieving the session you must set the variable MySQL ``@abc_g_ses_id`` in your web application.
+When retrieving the session you must set the `user defined variable <https://mariadb.com/kb/en/user-defined-variables/>`_ ``@audit_ses_id`` in MySQL from your PHP application.
+See :ref:`setting-user-defined-variables-in-mysql` for examples of setting `user defined variables <https://mariadb.com/kb/en/user-defined-variables/>`_ in MySQL.

 Example 8: End User
 :::::::::::::::::::

 Recording the user ID.
-This example is useful recording the end user who has modified the data in your (web) application.
+This example is useful for recording the end user who has modified the data using your PHP application.

 .. code-block:: json